The tax filing deadline is coming up soon! If you have a Health Savings Account (HSA), you may have some questions about HSAs and filing your taxes.

 This form reports all contributions and withdrawals associated with your HSA during the taxable year.
 Use this form if:

 - You or anyone else made contributions to your HSA

-- Report all HSA contributions, even those made on your behalf and employer contributions
+- Report all HSA contributions, including employer contributions and those made on your behalf

 - Calculate your HSA deduction

 - Calculate amounts you must include in income